Laldenga: Secessionist movements

-Peace Accord and last days
+Peace Accord and political career

 When Rajiv Gandhi became the Prime Minister of India in 1984, it encouraged a new wave of negotiation.
 Laldenga met him on 15 February 1985, and peace settlement was on its way.
 On 30 June 1986 the official document entitled Mizoram Accord, 1986, Memorandum of Settlement was then signed by Laldenga, R. D. Pradhan, Home Secretary, and Lalkhama, Chief secretary.

 Laldenga became an interim Chief Minister, as the sitting Chief Minister Lalthanhawla stepped down to Deputy Chief Minister.
 Under the terms of the accord, Mizoram was granted statehood in February 1987.
 Laldenga and his party MNF won the first elections to the state legislature.
 Elected from Sateek and Aizawl North-II constituencies, he became the first Chief Minister of Mizoram as a federated state.
 Laldenga would host a parade in Aizawl on 5 July 1986 to be popularly received on the 25km road from Tuireil airfield with white flags, Mizo slogans and music.
 Laldenga stated during the parade "I am happy to be back among my people.
 We have achieved the first step of what we set out to do."
 The parade had MNF soldiers wearing the military uniform and armed with guns which created skepticism of critics and led to Congress convincing the lieutenant governor to halt such practices.
 The Congress party also convinced the MNF to change their party manifesto which was completed by Zoramthanga.
 Laldenga's speeches of Greater Mizoram also led to press coverage in which Rajiv Gandhi affirmed the peace accord's success.
 Leaders from Tripura, Manipur and Assam complained to Rajiv Gandhi who reprimanded Laldenga's speeches for inflaming tensions and possibly irking Bangladesh and Burma.
 Chakma delegates also spoke to Rajiv Gandhi on his tour to Mizoram for a union territory out of fear of Laldenga, which Rajiv Gandhi agreed to study.

 Laldenga would subsequently instruct his finance minister Rualchinna to head to the MNF headquarters at Parva on the border of the Arakan Hills to bring out the remaining rebels and collect all the arms to surrender.
 The event was covered by journalists airlied by the Government of India on 28 July 1986.
 Laldenga and his wife dined with the rebels and returnees upon the demobilisation of the MNF.
 He promised the returneees proper rehabilitation into society.

 Laldenga headed a coalition government in Aizawl on 21 August 1986.
-His cabinet was sworn in by Lieutenant Governor H.S Dubey in the Raj Niwas.
-The function proceed with the playing of the national anthem by the Assam rifles band.
-On 3rd September 1986, Laldenga proposed rehabilitation policies for returnees of the MNF struggle.
+His cabinet was sworn in by Lieutenant Governor H.S.
+Dubey in the Raj Niwas (later renamed Lok Bhavan).
+The function proceed with the playing of the national anthem by the Assam Rifles band.
+On 3 September 1986, Laldenga proposed rehabilitation policies for returnees of the MNF struggle.
 However, the Mizo Congress accused Laldenga of partiality and charged him with bad faith.